 - Use less dried cherries – cut them down to 1/4 cup to reduce the amount of added sugar.

 - Try coconut sugar instead of granulated sugar.
 Still nice and sweet but slightly lower glycemic.
 You can also decrease the amount of sugar you use.

 - Use 80% dark chocolate chips instead of semi-sweet for less sugar + more of an antioxidant punch!

 - Make smaller cookies!
-Right now this recipe makes 12 giant cookies – you could use half the amount of batter per cookie and end up with 24 smaller cookies for half the calories and fat.
+Using half the amount of batter per cookie means each cookie has half the calories and fat.